 Where will the future fourth temple be located after the occurrence of the desecration and destruction of the third temple?

-The returning Messiah will build the fourth Temple in an old (sacred) location.
-The fourth temple of Israel will be relocated to Shiloh.
-The fourth temple in Shiloh which will be located at the very the “center” of the (near) future sacred District of Jerusalem (cf. chapter 4).
+The returning Messiah will build the fourth Temple in an ancient (sacred) location.
+The fourth and final temple of Israel will be built in Shiloh.
+This fourth Shiloh temple will be located at the very “center” of the (near) future sacred District of Jerusalem (cf. chapter 4).

-*Later (in 2019) we will follow-up with a fourteen chapter in-depth look at the (yet future) messianic age of Israel and the international Commonwealth of Israel as a whole.
+*Later (Winter/Spring 2019) we will follow-up with a fourteen chapter in-depth look at the (yet future) messianic age of Israel and the international Commonwealth of Israel as a whole.

 Preview of Chapters 2-24:

 Section #2.
 Chapter 5 presents four selected narratives from Yochanan’s Jewish Gospel (i.e. in HaBrit HaChadashah) that are related to the exact time of the first dedication of the New Temple and Festival (Nisan 1-8) and the times, thereafter, of the festival’s annual observance (Nisan 1 and 7).

 Section #3.
 Chapter 6 is a brief discussion of the Messiah’s twice cleansing the second Jerusalem Temple at the same time interval as when the future (Ezekiel’s) new Rosh HaShanah & Channukkah Festival of *Cleansing the Temple will occur (Nisan 1 and 7).